Embedding Network Autoregression for time series analysis and causal peer effect inference: Introduction

 \section{Introduction}

 A network of relationships and longitudinal node-level responses commonly appear in research problems in multiple domains, including social sciences, economics, public health, and biomedical sciences.
 We consider two key statistical problems associated with such data that have been widely investigated in the literature.
-The first is to causally estimate peer effects or social influence propagating through an observed network when the node level outcome of interest is measured in at least two-time points \citep{shalizi2011homophily,vanderweele2011sensitivity,goldsmith2013social,mcfowland2021estimating,nath2022identifying}.
-The second problem is to model and predict a high dimensional time series when a network information is also observed \citep{zhu2017network,zhu2019network,knight2019generalised,zhu2020grouped,chen2023community}.
-We take a unified view of these two problems and propose to include latent homophily variables in both of these problems to aid causal identification in the former case and improved prediction and model estimation in the latter case.
+The first is to causally estimate peer effects or social influence propagating through an observed network when the node level outcome of interest is measured in at least two but finite time points \citep{shalizi2011homophily,vanderweele2011sensitivity,goldsmith2013social,mcfowland2021estimating,nath2022identifying}.
+The second problem is to model and predict a high dimensional time series when network information is also observed \citep{zhu2017network,zhu2019network,knight2019generalised,zhu2020grouped,chen2023community}.
+The goals in these two problems are generally different and have been investigated separately in the literature.
+We take a unified view of these two problems and propose to include latent homophily variables in both of these problems.
+In the case of estimating peer influence, this approach aids causal identification by controlling for latent confounding.
+On the other hand, in the case of network time series, this approach leads to an improved prediction and model estimation.

-It will be convenient to formally introduce the network autoregressive model (NAR or NAM) model, which has been historically used for both problems, to facilitate further discussion on its interpretation.
-We assume that we have measurements $y_{it}$ for $i =1, \ldots, N,$ and $t=0, \ldots, T-1$ with $N,T \in \mathbb{N}$ for an univariate outcome measured at $N$ vertices of a network over $T$ time periods.
-We denote the undirected network adjacency matrix with $\bA$ and define its normalized (symmetric) Laplacian matrix as $\cL_\bA=\cD^{-1/2}\bA\cD^{-1/2}$ with $\ell_{ij}$ denoting its $(i,j)$-th entry and $\cD$ is a diagonal matrix containing its degrees.
+It will be convenient to formally introduce the network autoregressive model (NAR or NAM) model, which has been used in the literature for both problems, to facilitate further discussion on its interpretation.
+We assume that we have measurements $y_{it}$ for $i =1, \ldots, N,$ and $t=0, \ldots, T-1$ with $N, T \in \mathbb{N}$ for an univariate outcome measured at $N$ vertices of a network over $T$ time periods.
+Let $\ell_{ij}$ denote the $(i,j)$-th entry of the normalized (symmetric) adjacency matrix.
 Then, our measurements $y_{it}$ are assumed to be generated via